modir/mvc-tutorial/docs/app.md

 Controller_Index.php and everything in models folder gets the Prefix "Model_".
 Our classes in the "classes" folder stay as they are.

+## Cleanup

+Durring writing the MVC framework we created several test files in the models, controller and view directories.
+We should delete all of them first before we go on with the new app.
+Those 3 directories should be empty.

 ## Controller

 To access this new part of our App we need to set up a new controller.
 So when we open the the site with /Todolist at the end of our URL our router can find it and the controller can spring into